Nipekamew Lake: East Trout-Nipekamew Lakes Recreation Site

 East Trout-Nipekamew Lakes Recreation Site is a provincial recreation site at the southern end of Nipekamew Lake and along the south-eastern shore of East Trout Lake.
 There are three resorts in the park centred on the bay and channel that separate the two lakes.
 Highway 927 provides access to the park and the resorts.

 On the East Trout Lake part of the park is Pine Grove Resort.
 It features cabin rentals and a campground for accommodations.
 There is also a convenience store, boat rentals, boat launch, public showers, and washrooms.

 Eagle Bay Resort is situated on the bay between the lakes.
-Like Pine Gove Resort, it also has cabins for rent and a campground.
+Like Pine Grove Resort, it also has cabins for rent and a campground.
 Eagle Bay Resort has a general store, fuel, a boat launch, restaurant, a large sandy beach, and a water trampoline.

 Katche Kamp Outfitters is on the same bay as Eagle Bay Resort and also has cabins for rent.
 It offers many of the same amenities as the other resorts, such as boat rentals, boat launch, store, laundry, showers, etc.

 Fish species

-Fish species in the lake include northern pike, walleye, and lake trout, yellow perch.
+Fish species in the lake include northern pike, walleye, lake trout, and yellow perch.